 Renaissance Asheville Downtown Hotel has an indoor saltwater pool.
 They offer cribs and highchairs according to their site.

-Renting a place through AirBnB or VRBO is also a great option.
+Renting a place through Airbnb or VRBO is also a great option.
 If you want more of a laid-back local feel, West Asheville or Montford are great neighborhoods to stay in, and they contain many of the best restaurants and bars in town.

 If you have a car and don’t mind driving, there are more options farther outside of Asheville, like Mills River, Weaverville, and Black Mountain.
 While a bit more remote, these areas are lovely places with their own special restaurants and charm.

-Asheville Travel Tip: Many hotels downtown have rooftop bars that make an excellent setting for feeding a baby, including AC Hotel by Marriott.
+Many hotels downtown have rooftop bars that make an excellent setting for feeding a baby, including AC Hotel by Marriott.
 Note that parking can be expensive when offered by the hotels, so travelers who have a car may want to consider staying in a nearby neighborhood instead.

 Getting Around